 In some cases, it’s necessary to remove teeth to achieve the best orthodontic results.
 However, thanks to new technology and advanced orthodontic procedures, removing teeth is not always necessary for orthodontic treatment.

-How long do I need to wear my braces?
+How long do I need to wear my braces or aligners?

-The amount of time spent in braces varies depending on the individual patient.
+The amount of time spent in braces or aligners varies depending on the individual patient.
 Every smile responds differently to treatments.
-Treatment times can take anywhere between 6 and 21 months, but on average, standard treatment with braces takes about 15 -18 months.
+Treatment times can take anywhere between 6 and 21 months, but on average, standard treatment with braces or aligners can take about 12 -18 months.

 Do braces hurt?

 Braces do not often hurt.
 You may feel a small amount of discomfort or aching for a few days as your teeth, gums, cheeks, and mouth get used to your new braces.
-If you experience persistent pain, please contact Drs.
-Sellke & Reily immediately so that we can resolve the issue and ensure that your braces are functioning correctly.
+If you experience persistent pain, please contact Orthodontic Specialists of Lake County immediately so that we can resolve the issue and ensure that your braces are functioning correctly.

 Are there less noticeable braces?